-1. You Prevent Damage to Your Property
+1. Prevent Property Damage

-3. You Help Appraisers and Inspectors
+3. Help Appraisers and Inspectors

-Talk to a Technician About Extended Vacancies
+4. Ask a Trusted Technician for Advice About Extended Vacancies